 To get to the east side of the island from Stone Town, the dala-dala costs 1,500TSH (roughly $0.75).
 All small journeys within Stone Town are 300TSH (roughly $0.15).

 The dala-dala’s are either minibuses or converted trucks (the backs are open and you sit all facing each other).
 Grab a window seat if you can, at the front, for the most comfortable journey.

 Everything you will want to see in Stone Town is within walking distance.
 It is very easy to get lost in the narrow winding streets of the city, so get hold of a map or have Google Maps on your phone handy.

 To really experience Zanzibar, you need to spend some time in the capital, Stone Town, and then some time on the beach.
 You can see all the main sites of Stone Town in a day easily, although I would recommend adding a second day so that you can also visit Prison Island and Nakupenda sandbank as a combined half day trip and also a Spice Tour.

 The best place to stay in Stone Town, if visiting Zanzibar on a budget, is in ‘The Blue House’ on Airbnb.
-If you’ve not used Airbnb click here for £25 or $25 off your first booking.
+If you’ve not used Airbnb follow this link to get £34 or $34 off your first booking.